 Trucking dispatchers are non-emergency personnel.

-The emergency dispatchers take care of distress calls and work with emergency services like ambulance, fire department or police.
+Emergency dispatchers take care of distress calls and work with emergency services like ambulance, fire department, or police.
 The rates of emergency dispatchers are higher (about $18 an hour), while trucking dispatchers who are employed with a company earn around $15/hour.

 A freelancer dispatcher is paid with commissions (either prepaid or by the number of load/freight/job closed within a week).
 On average, a dispatcher could handle around 3 to 5 trucks at a time with each truck bringing you in an average income of $1000/month, so that’s around $3000 to $5000 monthly.

-This is the main reason why many prefer independent truck dispatcher jobs than being tied to just one company.
+This is the main reason why many prefer being independent truck dispatchers to being tied to just one company.